 A dip into pond life

-Lockdown has been a chance for many to take time to connect to local nature.
 In spring it’s often the arrival of birds and budding bulbs that takes the eye.
 But look closer – nature is on the move under water too.
 Mark Ward encourages you to look deeper.

 Whether it’s a new pond or a well-established one, spotting the wildlife in and around this special habitat is a great way to make those nature connections that many have come to appreciate even more during the pandemic.
 Remember to always stay safe around water and heed warnings of local hazards.